TV Meteorologist

 crazy hypothetical but indulge me. let's say my local weather guy predicts a sunny day, and it turns out to be a hurricane. thinking it was gonna be nice out, i didn't prepare for a hurricane and my house gets damaged. could I sue the news program?

-Asked by howard (edenton, NC) over 11 years ago
+Asked by howard (edenton, NC) almost 12 years ago

 Thanks, Howard.
 Here is my best analysis, and, of course, I'm not a lawyer.
 Forecasting can be considered as less than an exact science, and in some ways, a bit of an art.
 Those of us that seriously practice that art, meaning we have a certain amount of study or serious history in the science of meteorology, are given some level of protection.
 Now, if a given station provided you with a forecast from an unknown or unreliable source, could you attempt to hold that station accountable?
 You could certainly make that argument and then it would be up to a judge or jury.
 Obviously no meteorologist or television station would directly cause any damage, you would need prove some sort of negligence in information gathering, which is unlikely given that a "weather presenter" would mostly likely get their information from a source like the National Weather Service, which obviously has credibility.
 Good question, thanks.